 - If you want to call them, check more contact details at : US Consulates India Contact info – Email, Phone Numbers.

-- US Consulate / Embassy Review – 2 weeks : The US Consulate/ Embassy will review your request carefully and give you a decision in two weeks.
+Step 2 : US Consulate / Embassy Review – 2 weeks : The US Consulate/ Embassy will review your request carefully and give you a decision in two weeks.
 They say they cannot guarantee the decision in two weeks, but will try.
+Some users got it 2 weeks, some had to wait for 6 weeks as well to get an update.
+So, you need to be prepared for delays.

 The above process is mandatory to follow, if you do not fall under exceptions in proclamation but fall under NIE.
 If you fail to follow the above, you may or may not be allowed at the airport during boarding or at may face issues with CBP officer during US Port of Entry Process.
 Read FAQs and Official Guidance by US Embassy India